Different Types of Collagen – Which is Best Collagen Type?

-What’s the best type of collagen?
+What is the best type of collagen?

-Though we’re always keen to brush up our collagen knowledge, there’s no question that Type 1 – as found in the Absolute Collagen you know and love – is the best collagen for those wanting to look and feel their best!
+Though we’re always keen to brush up our collagen knowledge, there’s no question that Type 1 – as found in the Absolute Collagen you know and love – is the best type of collagen for those wanting to look and feel their best!

 *Vitamin C contributes to the reduction of tiredness and fatigue.
 Enjoy a daily dose of Absolute Collagen as part of a balanced, healthy diet and active lifestyle.
 NRV is Nutrient Reference Value.